Suburban Wildlife: Production

+Cinematographer Lucca Barone-Peters is a close collaborator and friend of director McCluskey.

 Release

 Suburban Wildlife had its world premiere at the Cinequest Film Festival on 9 March 2019.
 It later had its Australian premiere at the Sydney Film Festival on 8 June 2019.
 In 2020, US film distributor Gravitas Ventures picked up the film for digital distribution.
 It became available internationally for video-on-demand rental on 1 December 2020.

+Reception

+The Curb gave the film a good review, saying "Suburban Wildlife is low-fi storytelling delivered by knowing storytellers.
+Nina, Louise, Alice, and Kane, are inhabited characters who are real and lived in...", and posits "Maybe this is a new wave of Australian film – the Sydney millennial angst genre".